rofl0r/ellcc/llvm/docs/LangRef.rst

 volatile operations.
 The optimizers *may* change the order of volatile operations relative to non-volatile operations.
 This is not Java's "volatile" and has no cross-thread synchronization behavior.

+IR-level volatile loads and stores cannot safely be optimized into llvm.memcpy or llvm.memmove intrinsics even when those intrinsics are flagged volatile.
+Likewise, the backend should never split or merge target-legal volatile load/store instructions.

+.. admonition:: Rationale

+ Platforms may rely on volatile loads and stores of natively supported data width to be executed as single instruction.
+For example, in C this holds for an l-value of volatile primitive type with native hardware support, but not necessarily for aggregate types.
+The frontend upholds these expectations, which are intentionally unspecified in the IR.
+The rules above ensure that IR transformation do not violate the frontend's contract with the language.

 .. _memmodel: